ivRodriguezCA/IRCrypto/README.md

  - Finish the export public key functionality
  - Add a CHANGELOG file
  - Implement Public Key Encryption with Authenticated Encryption

+## Why?
+On any crypto course the first thing you **always** learn is: **DO NOT IMPLEMENT YOUR OWN CRYPTO**, although I'm trying my best to use crypto correctly and using all best practices, there are probably issues within this library.
+Why am I creating this library then?
+Short answer: I want to learn.
+Although this library **is not intended to be used in real world applications** (*maybe in the future?*), I learned a lot implementing it, insted of just understanding the theory behind these cryptographic concepts, I also wanted to experiment with them with real code.
+That being said, if you find any issues please let me know, I'll fix them and we can all learn from it.

 License
 ----